 No rice, popcorn, birdseed, flower petals, koufeta, etc. should be thrown within the walls of our complex.
 This is a safety issue.
 Flower girls are allowed to disperse flower petals as they accompany the bride.
 No balloons are permitted in the sanctuary.
 The above mentioned items can be thrown or used outside.

 Please show respect for the building we support and maintain.
 We ask that you properly dispose of all boxes, plastic bags, garment bags, flower packaging, etc.

 Wedding party attire must be appropriate for a Church service.

 Please note the person sponsoring the wedding must be a member of an Orthodox parish in good standing.
 A member in good standing is a person who regularly attends church services and financially supports his or her local parish.
 If the sponsor is from outside our parish, a priest will need to submit a letter of good standing for the desired sponsor.
-There is a $75.00 fee for the chanter.
 If you are not a member in good standing of our parish, there is a facilities fee of $1000.
 If you are a member in good standing of another Orthodox parish, there is a facility fee of $800 (20% discount).
 If you are a member in good standing of our parish, there is a facility fee of $600.
 In order to secure the date of your wedding the facility fee must be paid in full.
 If the facility fee cannot be paid due to financial hardship, please see the parish priest.
 No one will be turned away from a sacrament due to monetary challenges.